 We develop new mathematical and computational models for wave scattering from sub-wavelength resonators and introduce a unified approach for designing, at low frequencies, metamaterials for cloaking and high-contrast media for subwavelength resolution.
 We establish sub-wavelength imaging approaches based on the use of resonant plasmonic nanoparticles and Minnaert bubbles.
-Through analyzing the mathematical properties of sub-wavelength resonators, we unify the theories of metamaterials and super-focusing.
-This is certain to pave the way for the reshaping, controlling, and manipulation of waves at sub-wavelength scales.
+By analyzing the mathematical properties of sub-wavelength resonators, we unify the theories of metamaterials and super-focusing.
+This has certainly paved the way for the reshaping, controlling, and manipulation of waves at sub-wavelength scales.